 Even with a Ph.D., a marine biologist who just graduated should not expect to jump right into a high-paying job.
 After earning their degrees, many students go through several years of post-doctoral training in research labs or universities.
-This gives them time to gain experience and publish some of their work before heading out as independent researchers or professors and potentially earning larger salaries.

 Video of the Day

-Particular Area of Interest
+Area of Interest and Role

 The area of marine biology you focus on will directly affect your salary, no matter how much education you have.
 For example, a marine biologist studying the eating habits of underwater sea worms won't earn as much as a biologist studying the potential cancer-curing agents of sea slug genes.
 This is because the former provides information with less application by companies that can afford to pay for that data.
 The latter would be hugely useful for pharmaceutical and medical companies that want to improve the life-saving treatments they offer.